CMB-S4/s4mapbasedsims/202002_foregrounds_extragalactic_cmb_tophat/README.md

 Tophat bandpasses simulation: high resolution foregrounds with spectral index not varying spatially and extragalactic
 =====================================================================================================================

-**DO NOT USE**: This set of simulations uses the wrong beams for some channels
+**DO NOT USE**: This set of simulations uses the wrong beams for some SAT channels (LAT beams are fine)

 Released on 28 February 2020 by @zonca